Ligverd/sqbinding/README.md

 SQBinding will create std::shared_ptr<Base> and give it to Squirrel.

-You can also fully implement your own Smart Class, but it is much easier to adapt the existing container to the stared_ptr interface.
+You can also fully implement your own Smart Class, but it is much easier to adapt the existing container to the shared_ptr interface.

 ### Important: passing this and an instance of the class.